VimalvDev/Frontend-Lab/00-Notes/JavaScript/02-JS_Basics.md

 ```

 - ### `for...of` loop
-→ Iterates over the values of arrays, strings, maps, sets, etc.
+→ Iterates over the values of arrays, strings, maps, sets.
+→ Returns values, not keys.
-→ Best suited for iterable objects.
+→ Best suited for iterable objects (`string`, `arrays`).

 **Example:**